Clines and the Analytic Structure of Black Hole Perturbations: Introduction

 Over the last few years, the Heun connection formula program has achieved extraordinary success in describing black hole perturbations, including scattering processes \cite{Bonelli:2021uvf, Bonelli:2022ten}.
+This was first implemented to calculate Schwarzschild and Kerr quasinormal modes \cite{Aminov:2020yma}\footnote{We thank Alba Grassi for clarifying this point to us}.
 The method addresses the connection problem — which involves establishing the matrices that connect Frobenius series solutions around distinct singular points — for the local solutions of the four-point Heun equation, employing the so-called AGT correspondence introduced by Alday, Gaiotto, and Tachikawa \cite{Alday:2009aq}.
-A central aspect is the use of conformal blocks provided by this duality to construct explicit connection formulas between the local solutions of the Heun equation \cite{Bonelli:2022ten}.
+A central aspect is the use of conformal blocks provided by this duality to construct explicit connection formulas between the local solutions of the Heun equation \cite{Bonelli:2022ten} and for Generalized Heun equations with five poles \cite{Arnaudo:2025kof}.
 This approach has also been generalized to the confluent limit of the Heun equation \cite{Bonelli:2021uvf, Bonelli:2022ten, Consoli:2022eey, Aminov:2023jve, Jia:2024zes, Gutperle:2025bzr}.
 An alternative approach for deriving connection formulas is based on expressing them as ratios of Wronskians constructed from independent solutions of the differential equation.
 This method, grounded in the analytic continuation properties of linear differential equations, allows one to extract connection coefficients without explicitly matching local Frobenius series.
 As demonstrated by Hatsuda, Kimura, Noda, and Motohashi in the study of quasinormal modes~\cite{Hatsuda:2021gtn, Noda:2022zgk}, the Wronskian approach offers both analytical and numerical efficiency \cite{olver1997asymptotics, ince2012ordinary, slavjanov2000special}.
 Both of these methods should be linked, as they share the same underlying mathematical structures.

 In Kerr black hole perturbation theory, the radial and angular scalar perturbation equations reduce to confluent Heun forms, yet exact analytic control remains complex and much of the underlying structure obscured \cite{Leaver:1986vnb, Suzuki:1998vy, Suzuki:1999nn, Sasaki:2003xr, Bautista:2023sdf}.
 Only in special limits does the Heun equation degenerate into a hypergeometric form — the simplest three points descendant of the Gauss equation \cite{Dias:2009ex, Bredberg:2009pv, Yang:2013uba, Castro:2013kea, Porfyriadis:2014fja, Compere:2017hsi, LeTiec:2020bos, Castro:2021csm, Charalambous:2021mea, Ivanov:2022qqt, Perry:2023wmm, Cvetic:2024dvn, Perry:2024vwz}.
 Well-known examples include the Legendre and Hermite equations, among others \cite{Bateman:100233}.
 This reduction enables exact solutions to the black hole perturbation problem, leading to the development of the hidden Kerr/CFT correspondence \cite{Guica:2008mu} and exact characterization of the static Love number \cite{LeTiec:2020bos, Charalambous:2021mea, Ivanov:2022qqt, Rodriguez:2023xjd, Perry:2023wmm, Perry:2024vwz}.
 It is worth noting that, beyond the Frobenius method, other prominent approaches for solving black hole perturbations include the technique introduced by Leaver \cite{Leaver:1986vnb} and subsequently extended by Mano, Suzuki, and Takasugi \cite{Suzuki:1998vy, Suzuki:1999nn, Sasaki:2003xr}.